suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 8. In the **Restart your PC** dialog box, select **Restart now**.
 SEA-WS1 restarts.

-**Results**: After completing this exercise, you will have configured Azure Active Directory device settings, joined a device to Azure AD, and removed a device from Azure AD.
+**Results**: After completing this exercise, you will have configured Microsoft Entra device settings, joined a device to Entra, and removed a device from Entra.

-## Exercise 2: Configuring Hybrid Azure AD Join
+## Exercise 2: Configuring Entra Hybrid Join

 ### Scenario

 Some Contoso Windows devices are currently joined to the local Active Directory Domain Services.
-To enable those devices to seamlessly access cloud services you plan to enable hybrid Azure AD join.
-You will test hybrid Azure AD join by re-configuring Azure AD Connect and testing out the process on SEA-CL2.
+To enable those devices to seamlessly access cloud services you plan to enable Entra hybrid join.
+You will test Entra hybrid join by re-configuring Microsoft Entra Connect and testing out the process on SEA-CL2.

 ### Task 1: Prepare the environment